robertbasic/vim-hugo-helper/README.md

 ## Spell check

 `:HugoHelperSpellCheck` toggles the spell check for the current language.
+Running it once, turns the spell check on.
+Running it again, turns it off.

 You can set the language by setting the following in your `.vimrc` file: